cs480x-21c/04-Remix/README.md

 # Overview
 I chose this vis because I found it interesting, and because I know that pie charts are generally frowned upon.

+# Achievements:
+## Tech

+## Design
+Made the bubbles for the initial vis scale logarithmically, to better highlight proportional differences over absolute differences.